raphaelsty/ckb/docs/api/models/DistillBert.md

     Moves all model parameters and buffers to the GPU.

     This also makes associated parameters and buffers different objects.
 So it should be called before constructing optimizer if the module will live on GPU while being optimized.
-Args:     device (int, optional): if specified, all parameters will be         copied to that device  Returns:     Module: self
+Arguments:     device (int, optional): if specified, all parameters will be         copied to that device  Returns:     Module: self

     **Parameters**